The Best Pubs in Hobart for Good Food & Good Vibes

 Hope + Anchor Hotel

-Step into a living relic at Australia’s oldest pub, where the walls have soaked up over two centuries of stories, laughter, and a few hard-earned pints.
-The Hope & Anchor isn’t just a historic footnote—it’s a damn good pub.
-No gimmicks, no resting on its 1807 credentials, just solid pub fare, an extensive lineup of local and international beers, and the kind of warmth only open fires and well-worn bar stools can provide.
-Throw in a pool table and a beer garden, and you’ve got a classic that still knows how to put on a show.
+Step inside Australia’s oldest pub and let the history wrap around you like a well-loved blanket.
+The walls have soaked up more than two centuries of laughter, storytelling, and hard-earned pints, yet the Hope & Anchor feels alive, not dusty.
+No gimmicks, no leaning on its 1807 credentials — just hearty pub fare, a stellar selection of local and international beers, and the kind of warmth only open fires and well-worn bar stools can offer.
+Add a pool table, a sunlit beer garden, and you’ve got a classic that still knows how to put on a show.

 65 Macquarie Street, Hobart